deepskies/DeepSLIDE/README.md

 `compare_random_seeds.ipynb` code is for checking the performance of the model on test data of 2000 images.
 The code includes plotting the Receiver Operating Curve (ROC) for the three models.
 It also includes calculating and plotting the analytical posteriors of a few randomly selected strong lenses.

 `plot_image_posterior.ipynb` code is for plotting the training data and show the correlation between the Einstein radius and $w$.
-This code also plots the image of strong lens from the training data and the corresponing analytical posterior.
+This code also plots the image of strong lens from the training data and the corresponding analytical posterior.

 `plot_residuals` is to plot the predicted mean $w$ of the analytical posterior with 1 $\sigma$ error bar Vs the true $w$ of the 2000 test images.
-We also compute the posterior coverage plot to check the model uncertainity.
+We also compute the posterior coverage plot to check the model uncertainty.

 $\textbf{Population-level Analysis}$